cemalsenel/cemalsenel/README.md

 You can see my full-stack project created by ReactJs and SpringBoot by following link. https://bankanatolia.netlify.app/

-Here is my petclinic-microservices-deployment by AWS Services and DevOps tools. https://github.com/cemalsenel/petclinic-microservices-project-review
+Here is my petclinic-microservices-project by AWS Services and DevOps tools. https://github.com/cemalsenel/petclinic-microservices-project-review

 <!--